COURSE SUMMARY

 ELECTIVE UNITS

-Parallel to your acting and skills classes, you will also undergo training in Technology Craft – a subject which explores the actor’s relationship to all personnel involved in production and post production.
-The emphasis of this training is on the integration of technical and creative abilities to develop your skills in camera operation, lighting and sound – giving you the capacity to conceive, write, and produce your own creative work.
+Parallel to your acting and skills classes, you will also undergo training in Technology Craft.
+This subject explores the actor’s relationship to all personnel involved in production and post-production.
+The emphasis of this training is on integrating technical and creative abilities to develop your skills in camera operation, lighting, and sound, giving you the capacity to conceive, write, and produce your own creative work.

 Throughout the Diploma, students will work within all aspects of screen performance.
 In the highly competitive film and performance space, actors must be versatile and even more multi-skilled to sustain a career.
 This course thus prepares our students for that reality.